bradcypert/sandalwood/content/blog/interfaces-in-zig.md

 It may not be immediately obvious that these are interfaces due to the lack of an `interface` or `implements` keyword.

 This article is intended to be a deep dive into how Zig implements interface-like abstractions using [**vtables**](https://en.wikipedia.org/wiki/Virtual_method_table), why the standard library uses them, how they compare to Go-style interfaces, and — most importantly — **when you should and should not use them in your own Zig code**.
-However, this article ultimately reflects my the depths of my own understanding and I strongly recommend that you do not use this as your only source of truth and opinions.
+However, this article ultimately reflects the depths of my own understanding and I strongly recommend that you do not use this as your only source of truth and opinions.

 ---